TooLs For School

 "It's hard to track down tools and shared tools are always misplaced or missing." ——a teacher from children's school

 There is no formal system to keep track of who has what shared items at any given time; instead, people talk to each other about when they will need certain tools and supplies and generally agree to stick with the plan.
-An estimate of half an hour per day per teacher is spent tracking down missing tools.
+An estimate of half an hour per day per teacher is spent tracking down missing tools, which is a waste of time.

 "Young children use up consumables quickly.
 And the budget is lowered each year." —— the school director of primary school

-Consumables such as chalks, paper, pencils are quickly used up, broken or lost by young children, so the needs of tools and supplies are high in those kind of schools.
+The needs of consumables are high because chalks, paper, pencils, etc are quickly used up, broken or lost by young children.
 What's worse, the budget is lowered but schools have to provide the same program each year.
 There are an estimate of 60% tools and supply requests are unfulfilled due to budget constraints.

 Customer Journey Map

 For solutions, we chose to start with a broad scope and then trim it down so that we wouldn't be limited to one certain aspect.
 We adopted a “Design thinking” based approach to generate features that we thought would be useful to the users.
 We clustered together similar features, then ranked the features according to the needs.
-And they fell into three categories: request management, budgeting and tools & supplies sharing.
+And they fell into three categories: request management, budgeting and tools & supplies sharing status.
+Based on these categories, the MVP features that we decided to include are:

 We took the prototype through a round of user testing.
 Given the multiple roles and scenarios we have, we were able to test the 3 main ones, teacher's interface on mobile and laptop, and director's interface on mobile.